ayaz-ncr/smartphone-activity-data/README.md

 # Analysis steps to create one tidy data set from smartphone activity data files:

+The R script reads data from a number of text files that have information on activity labels, variables (features), variable names (feature names) and combines the data so that all data gets added in a single dataset.
+The dataset is then filtered to include only columns that are either mean or standard deviation figures.
+Data is then grouped by activity and subject and average of the figures is calculated.
+Lastly the tidy data is read to a text file.

 1. set working directory

 2. check if the data folder exists and download data file